Kun-Gao/SSCL_hand/README.md

 # SSCL_hand

-Skeleton-aware Soft Contrastive Learning for Self-supervised Hand Pose Estimation.
+Enhancing Self-supervised Hand Pose Estimation via Soft Contrastive Learning and Adaptive Multi-Modality Interaction.

 Codes will be available in this repository after the official publication of the corresponding paper.